INJURED ON ANOTHER'S PROPERTY?

 Pennsylvania Premises Liability Attorneys

-Serving the Injured Carlisle, Hanover, Harrisburg, Lancaster, Schuylkill County & York, PA
+Serving the Injured in Carlisle, Hanover, Harrisburg, Lancaster, Schuylkill County & York, PA

 In Pennsylvania, if you were hurt while on someone else’s property or premises, you may be eligible to file a personal injury claim to recover financial compensation.
-That is because individuals and companies who are in possession of land can be held responsible for any preventable injuries sustained by individuals on that land.
+That is because individuals or businesses responsible for maintaining a property can be held liable for preventable injuries if they fail to address hazardous conditions.
+Filing a claim can help cover medical expenses, lost wages, and other damages.

 Common examples of premises liability cases include:

-The Pennsylvania premises liability attorneys at Handler, Henning & Rosenberg LLC have years of experience representing personal injury victims.
-Since 1922, we have tenaciously advocated on behalf of our clients, and have won millions during this time.
-Our goal in any case is to help our clients experience a safe, secure future, and be able to move on from their present circumstances.
+The Pennsylvania premises liability lawyers at Handler, Henning & Rosenberg LLC have years of experience representing personal injury victims.
+Since 1922, we have tenaciously advocated for our clients and have achieved millions in compensation during this time.
+Our objective is to help our clients experience a safe, secure future and be able to move on from their current circumstances.
+Our long-standing presence in Central Pennsylvania underscores our commitment to the community and those seeking justice through legal avenues.

 Call (888) 498-3023 for more information about your case.
 We offer free case evaluations!

-Situations that can lead to a lawsuit include:
+Situations that can lead to a premises liability lawsuit include the following:

 • Slippery or ice-covered floors